kubernetes/kubernetes/docs/user-guide/kubectl/kubectl_convert.md

       --match-server-version[=false]: Require server version to match client version --namespace="": If present, the namespace scope for this CLI request.
       --password="": Password for basic authentication to the API server.
+      --preferred-versions=[]: Preferred API versions to use when talking to the server.
-  -s, --server="": The address and port of the Kubernetes API server
+  -s, --server="": The address and port of the Kubernetes API server.
       --stderrthreshold=2: logs at or above this threshold go to stderr --token="": Bearer token for authentication to the API server.
       --user="": The name of the kubeconfig user to use